Trump says evidence ties China lab to virus, threatens tariffs - RFI

 But there was some reason for cheer.

-American scientists reported positive tests for an improved treatment, and with deaths and infections starting to drop in some hotspots, countries looked at the next phase in their plans to lift crippling lockdown measures.

-On Thursday, Germany accelerated plans to start lifting its anti-virus lockdown, preparing to ease curbs on public life and reopen religious institutions, museums and zoos -- having restarted shopping last week.
+Germany accelerated plans to start lifting its anti-virus lockdown, preparing gradually to ease curbs on public life and reopen religious institutions, museums and zoos -- having restarted shopping last week.

-A decision on when to reopen schools is to come next week.

 "It remains absolutely important that we stay disciplined," said Chancellor Angela Merkel.

-South Korea's death toll is around 250 -- vastly lower than that of Italy, Britain, Spain and France, which have each recorded at least 24,000 fatalities.

-The United States tops the table with nearly 63,000 deaths.
-It recorded more than 2,000 deaths for the third day running Thursday.

-Italy, once the world center of the outbreak, said it was hoping to reopen two major airports next week, but -- like Spain -- plans a cautious reopening.
+Italy, once the world centre of the outbreak, said it was hoping to reopen two major airports next week, but would move slowly.

 "We cannot allow the efforts made to be in vain because of rashness at this delicate stage," Prime Minister Giuseppe Conte said.

-And British Prime Minister Boris Johnson, who himself battled COVID-19, said the country was "past the peak" of its outbreak.
+And British Prime Minister Boris Johnson, who himself battled COVID-19, said his country -- which has the world's third-highest death toll, behind the US and Italy -- was "past the peak" of its outbreak.

+Johnson said he would publish a roadmap next week on easing restrictions.

 © 2020 AFP